owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

 Build and push the Docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next, we use Docker to build and push an image to the Docker image registry.
-The Dockerfile can be found here and the build script is below.
+Next, use Docker to build and push an image to the Docker image registry.
+The `Dockerfile <https://github.com/Barteus/kubeflow-examples/tree/0.2/e2e-wine-kfp-mlflow/components/deploy>`_, and the build script are as below:

 .. code-block:: dockerfile